 Why it works:

-In the world of best car rental loyalty programs, Europecar’s reward system deserves a spot.
-The company has a hybrid-style program, with permanent perks available for everyone who joins, coupled with a tiered system for long-time engagement.
+In the world of the best car rental loyalty programs, Europcar’s reward system deserves a spot.
+The company has a hybrid-style program, with permanent perks available for everyone who joins, coupled with a 4-tiered system for long-term engagement.

-- Top-tier members can double the complimentary car upgrade and get a one-year Priority Pass membership for airport lounges
+- Top-tier members can double the complimentary car upgrade, point acceleration, priority service, and more.

 Why it works:

-Japanese auto company Nissan has dealerships all over the world, and to make the experience even more fulfilling for customers, the company launched a special loyalty program.
+Japanese auto company Nissan has dealerships all over the world, and to make the experience even more fulfilling for customers, the company launched its MyNISSAN Rewards loyalty program, rewarding loyalty members for taking care of their vehicles.

-- Customers earn points for spending money on vehicles, parts and services.
+- Customers earn points for spending money on vehicles, parts, and services, according to dealership-specific terms.

-- Enrolled members in the Nissan loyalty program are eligible for a physical loyalty card
+- Enrolled members in the Nissan loyalty program also get to enjoy special members-only offers.

 Why it works: